nextstrain/docker-base/README.md

 # Docker image for nextstrain/base

 This is the source for creating the `nextstrain/base` Docker image.
+Currently the image is published as [`quay.io/nextstrain/base`][].

 Ideally most pathogen builds are supported by this base image without further customization.
 The possibility remains, however, for pathogens to define and